Keiland Williams: College career

 Playing as a true freshman in 2006 for LSU, Williams rushed for a total of 436 yards on carries and 5 touchdowns.
 At the 2007 Sugar Bowl versus Notre Dame Williams rushed for 107 yards on 14 attempts, scoring 2 touchdowns.
 Over the course of his career at LSU, Williams rushed for 1,699 yards on 299 carries and scored 17 rushing touchdowns.
 He also had 28 receptions for 273 yards and 2 touchdowns.

 Professional career

-Washington Redskins
+Washington Redskins (first stint)

-Williams was signed by the Washington Redskins as an undrafted free agent following the 2010 NFL Draft.
+Williams was signed by the Washington Redskins as an undrafted free agent following the 2010 NFL draft.
 Although he had no carries in the regular season, Williams was activated for the week 5 game against the Green Bay Packers to back up Ryan Torain, who started for the injured Clinton Portis.
-He had career highs with 89 yards rushing and two scores and 50 yards receiving and one touchdown in a 59-28 loss to Philadelphia.
+He had career highs with 89 yards rushing and two scores and 50 yards receiving and one touchdown in a 59–28 loss to Philadelphia.

 He was waived on September 3, 2011.